What are the Symptoms of 1st Stage of Breast Cancer?

 • This type usually starts in the lobules or milk-producing glands of the breast and spreads to the nearby tissues.
 It is one of the most common cancer types worldwide.

-• DICS starts in the milk ducts or adipose tissues of the breast, resulting in a lump or thickening.
+• DCIS starts in the milk ducts and remains confined to them without invading surrounding tissue, resulting in a lump or thickening.
 However, the most significant feature of this cancer is that it does not spread beyond the milk ducts.
-This is the most common type of cancer in tropical or subtropical regions of the world.
+DCIS is a common non-invasive breast cancer detected through screening but is not region-specific.

 • The cancer originates in the milk ducts and spreads rapidly to nearby tissues, causing thickening and swelling.
-It can easily travel down to stage 4 if left untreated for a longer time.
+If left untreated, invasive ductal carcinoma may progress and spread, but the rate of progression varies significantly among individuals.
 Common symptoms include pain around the breast and armpit regions.

 Oncologists usually understand the physiologies of these types before doing proper diagnosis and treatment processes.